bon81/bon81/README.md

 ## 👋 Hi, I'm Bonnie!

-🔍  I’m a Junior Analyst | Aspiring Cyber Security Professional with a background in forensic psychology, mental health, and criminal justice.
-After completing the Northcoders Data Engineering boot camp, I’ve been diving into the world of data analytics and cybersecurity—two fields where I can blend technical problem-solving with real-world impact.

-📊  From statistical analysis in R to building data pipelines in AWS, I enjoy working with data to uncover insights and drive meaningful change.
-I’m especially interested in cybersecurity, data analysis, and risk assessment.
-I’m currently working on projects that bridge these areas.
+I'm a Data Engineer with a background in psychology and a growing passion for data security.
+I recently completed the Northcoders Data Engineering bootcamp, where I built cloud-native pipelines, transformed messy datasets, and developed a strong foundation in Python, SQL, and AWS.
+I’m particularly interested in building robust ETL systems that not only move data efficiently but do so with security in mind.

 ✉️ **Let’s connect!** | https://www.linkedin.com/in/bonniepacker/

-🚀 Data Analytics & Security Enthusiast |  🧩 Psychology Meets Tech